- Training Academy

 It is therefore critical that full attention to correct preparation and application is paid.

 With wall tiling there is not always a need for a full bed bond, but with floor tiles it is essential.
 The strength build-up of the adhesive is far more important too as the tiles need to be walked upon to grout, and in most cases, the floor needs to get back into service.
 To enable this we advise the use of powder products rather than ready mixed adhesives.

 To ensure full bonding, the substrate should be as even and level as possible.
 In most cases, rough floors or floors with height variations can be prepared using UltraTile ProLevel One, UltraTile ProLevel Two and UltraTile ProLevel Fibre.

 All offer extremely goof flow, and a floor level classified as SR2 can easily be achieved (no greater than a 5mm deflection under a 3m straight edge).

 With skill an SR1 floor can be achieved (3mm deflection under a 3m straight edge).
-Specifications for various substrates and their suitability are listed below.
-Should any others be encountered, please contact the UltraTile Technical Department.
+For more information on these products please contact the UltraTile Technical Department.

 A – Flooring grade asphalt substrate

 C – Apply adhesive (selected upon tile type)